paulipa/sico-wiki/tools/buyback.md

 - To get rid of that low value loot that you get from asteroid rats and from missions that is just making your hangars messy while getting paid for them.
 - Save you from paying market taxes yourself.

 The tax in the buyback is what covers most of the coalition activities.
-As we have very little taxation on our community we heavily reply on the tax from buyback to support our activities and to expand our services.
+As we have very little taxation on our community we heavily rely on the tax from buyback to support our activities and to expand our services.

 ## How does it work
 The buyback system is coded on Symfony and it pulls it price data currently from Jita buy orders.